chipweinberger/flutter_blue_plus/README.md

 ## Usage

-### Error Handling
+### Error Handling :fire:

-Flutter Blue Plus uses exceptions for error handling.
-Most functions can throw and must be handled.
+Flutter Blue Plus diligently uses exceptions for error handling.

+Stream errors are not used and streams are never closed.
+Streams only return valid results.

 **See the Reference section below for a complete list of throwing function.**

+---

 ### Scan for devices